ARozar/playground-Eu6lGz8l/statement.md

 2. ensuring the pivot value ends up in the right position
 3. taking note of the position of the pivot value once it has been correctly placed

+//we move to the end of the array.
+That way we don't have to move it every time we find something smaller than it
+//create rank variable.
+We will assume that none of the item are smaller than our pivot and for every item found that is we will increment //the rank value by one.

 ```C# runnable
 class Hello